Goldius23/obsidian-bases-feed-list/README.md

 4. Add `type: feed` to any `.base` file's views list

 # DISCLAIMER
 I "vibe coded" this entier project and i hardly know anything about coding.
 It works on my Setup but I don't know if this will transfer to you.
-If anybody who knows more about programming than I do want to improve or modify the Plugin feel free to do so!
+If anybody who knows more about programming than I do wants to improve or modify the Plugin feel free to do so!